-Off the shelf elearning refers to ready-made digital learning content that has already been designed, developed, and packaged for immediate use.
-It can be deployed quickly, usually through an LMS or LXP, without the need for custom development or modification.
+Off the shelf elearning or ready-made elearning refers to digital learning content that has already been designed, developed, and packaged for immediate use.
+This is mainly elearning courses.
+These will normally be SCORM courses that can be deployed quickly and easily in an LMS or LXP.

-For many organisations, off the shelf elearning forms the backbone of their digital learning provision.
-It is widely available, relatively easy to buy, and often bundled into libraries that promise fast access to large volumes of content.
+Off the shelf content has become an integral part of the learning strategy of many organisations and a key part of their digital learning provision.
+It is widely available, relatively easy to buy, and often bundled as libraries that promise fast access to large volumes of content.
 What is less clear, and far more important, is how well it actually works in practice.

 This guide goes beyond definitions.
 It focuses on how off the shelf elearning is used in real organisations, where it delivers value, where it breaks down, and why some L&D teams consistently get more from it than others.